ese5160/final-project-a07g-a14g-t04-crazy-thursday/A07G/A07G_README.md

 ### 4.4 Capture file (i.e., the .sal file) of a wiretapped conversation

-The log file is saved in the repo as A07G/decodedMessage.sal.
+The log file is saved in the repo as A07G/decodedMessage.sal

+## 5. Complete the CLI

+Commit your functioning CLI code to your GitHub repo, and make comments that are in Doxygen style.

+## 6. Add CLI commands

+### 6.1 Commit your functioning CLI code to your GitHub repo, and make comments that are in Doxygen style

+### 6.2 Submit a link to a video of this functionality in your README.md